Godsmith/trainfinity3/README.md

 ## TODO

+- when a train waits for another train, it should not say "Cannot find route", and also it should subscribe to the rail being cleared
 - one-way rail
 - upgrades menu
 - refactoring: fix so that we don't use so many internal methods and properties on train and wagon